 - No refund after Opening Day.

-Refunds for T-Ball and Farm players are decided on a case-by-case basis.
+Refunds for T-Ball and Seniors players are decided on a case-by-case basis.
 Players who live outside the MSJLL borders and incorrectly register are subject to the refund policy.

 15. Why do I need to provide a birth certificate and proofs of residency for registration?